 In addition, people with abnormal skin pigmentation involving the eyelids and adjacent tissues and increased pigmentation on their uvea — known as ocular melanocytosis — also have an increased risk of developing eye melanoma.

 - Exposure to ultraviolet (UV) light.
+The role of ultraviolet exposure in eye melanoma is unclear.
 There's some evidence that exposure to UV light, such as light from the sun or from tanning beds, may increase the risk of eye melanoma.

 Complications of eye melanoma may include: